kimatron/deepbreath/README.md

 - Thanks to my fellow coding student Viola Bergere for keeping me motivated and being my second pair of eyes when I was missing a curly bracket or colon when I was fit to smash my computer out the window :)
 - And thanks to my mentor Juliia for all her knowledgable guidance and patience with my troubleshooting woes https://github.com/IuliiaKonovalova

-template to start project
-Used fonts from googlefonts
-credit image sourcesc
-credit other sources where necessary...
 ---

 Happy diving!